vgarciag/hassio-addons/gandi_dns/DOCS.md

 If you specify a URL here, contents of the resource it points to will be fetched and used as the address.
 This enables getting the address with an alternative service like https://ipv6.text.wtfismyip.com

-### Option: `key`
+### Option: `pat`

-The key token that you receive from GoDaddy's API Key Management.
+The PAT key that you receive from Gandi's PAT Key Management.

-### Option: `secret`

-The secret token that corresponds to your GoDaddy API key.

 ### Option: `domain`

-A domain registered under your GoDaddy account.
+A domain registered under your Gandi account.

 ### Option: `hostname`